appductionstudios/digitalocean_parse/README.md

 ## Backgrounds jobs.

 The script uses [Agenda](https://github.com/rschmukler/agenda) for backgrounds jobs.
-After running the script open **/root/parse-server-example/jobs.js** and add your jobs.
-Refer to the example task under the created jobs.js file and Agenda's [github](https://github.com/rschmukler/agenda) for more information on how to use and configure background jobs.
+Setup using the ADD_JOBS and AGENDA_PATH variables.
+For more information on how to use Agenda check out their [github](https://github.com/rschmukler/agenda)

 ## Variable description.